We all know that our food products expire, but did you know that your beauty products do, too?

 Invisible bacteria can thrive in skincare products that are well past their prime, If you don’t throw away old products, they can easily become contaminated with bacteria and fungi and once applied to your skin, it can lead to a whole host of skin conditions including rashes, blemishes, and skin infections.

-Preservatives are a very important part of the formulation
+Preservatives are an essential part of the formulation.

-Preservatives help to keep your products fresh, yet there is a lot of controversy surrounding the use of preservatives.
-The reason they are included in your personal care products is to extend the shelf life and keep them fresh and safe from microbes, a subject we discuss in greater detail, in the article what are parabens.
+Preservatives will help keep your products fresh.
+Sadly there is a lot of controversy surrounding the use of preservatives, a subject we discuss in greater detail, in the article what are parabens.
+The bottom line – the reason they are included in your personal care products is to extend the shelf life and keep them fresh and your skin safe from microbes.

 The shelf life of your oils